 Three-dimensionally printed food can also be manipulated in a way to target a diner’s nutritional needs.
 Tokyo-based restaurant Sushi Singularity, for example, crafts custom rolls based on a customer’s submitted health test kit.
 Biometrics are collected from vials of their saliva, urine and stool samples upon booking a reservation.

 And Biozoon and Natural Machines are adapting 3D-food printing tech to help feed older adults.
-More specifically, these innovation hubs are leveraging molecular gastronomy to make mushier meals, aiding the one in five people who commonly experience a condition known as dysphagia, or difficulty swallowing.
+More specifically, these innovation hubs are leveraging molecular gastronomy to make mushier meals, aiding those who have dysphagia or difficulty swallowing.

 Another advantage to 3D printing is its ability to be scaled in a way to guarantee uniformity across mass food production.
 So while these proof of concepts are primed for the mass market, companies will be able to customize culinary creations at volume.

-That’s not to mention that the process is relatively expensive compared to established methods of food making — especially for more complex recipes — and that there are not many manufacturers of food-ink ingredients, he added.
+The process of 3D printing food is relatively expensive compared to established methods of food making, especially for complex recipes.
 Just purchasing a 3D-food printer would set someone back by $1,000 to $5,000, which is the average price range, according to additive manufacturing marketplace Aniwaa.

 “For the time being, 3D-food printing is more suitable for mass-scale commercial production rather than individual household use due to its relative complexity,” Le said.